a-mohan1/a-mohan1.github.io/index.md

 author_profile: true
 ---

 I leverage machine learning, data science, and computational science to design and optimize novel technologies.
-In my work spanning the healthcare and biotechnology, energy, and materials industries, I have been applying a combination of machine learning, deep learning, statistical data analysis, data science, and physics-based computational modeling for technology development, using Python, C/C++, and MATLAB.
+In my work spanning the healthcare and biotechnology, energy, and materials industries, I have been applying a combination of machine learning, deep learning, generative AI, statistical data analysis, data science, and physics-based computational modeling for technology development, using Python, C/C++, and MATLAB.

 I earned my Ph.D. at MIT, where I conducted research on the mathematical modeling and stochastic simulation of complex flows.
 This work was aimed at optimizing the design and operation of microfluidic devices for DNA processing.
 Here is a video of DNA dynamics in a microfluidic device from one of my stochastic simulations: